Iowa LLC Operating Agreement

 No matter what type of Iowa LLC you're starting, you'll want to create an operating agreement.
 Here's why:

 It’s recommended by the state.
-According to Iowa Code Section 489.110, every Iowa LLC may adopt an operating agreement to govern the company’s operating procedures.
+According to Iowa Code, Revised Uniform Limited Liability Company Act § 489.111, every Iowa LLC may adopt an operating agreement to govern the company’s operating procedures.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.

 - It helps preserve your limited liability status.
 If you're the sole owner of a single-member LLC in Iowa, having an operating agreement will help to ensure your limited liability status is upheld by court officials, and add to your business's credibility as a whole.

 The full text of the statute can be found below:

 1. A limited liability company is bound by and may enforce the operating agreement, whether or not the company has itself manifested assent to the operating agreement.